 Perhaps you were in the middle of writing your magnum opus.
 The tome that would have floored literary circles the world over.
 Unfinished novels are such a troublesome business.
 Just like that death malarkey.

 Herewith, 10 great unfinished books.
 If only they’d tried a bit harder.
 Procrastinated less.
 Which, of course, is rich coming from us.
 We've never started a book, let alone not finished one.

 When he died, aged 58, in 1870, Charles Dickens was exactly halfway through his final novel, The Mystery of Edwin Drood.
 As well as mixing in the usual Dickensian tropes of social commentary and colourful characters, his death meant that Drood’s puzzling disappearance was never resolved.
-Many have attempted to piece together the clues the author left behind, not least a recent BBC adaptation, but perhaps Dickens’s last great act was leaving behind a classic whodunit.
+Many have attempted to piece together the clues the author left behind, but perhaps Dickens’s last great act was leaving behind a classic whodunit.

 Like many authors, feted Russian writer Vladimir Nabokov left express intentions that any unfinished work should be destroyed upon his death.
 Following his passing in 1977, his final book, The Original of Laura, wasn’t destroyed but held in a bank vault as his son deliberated whether to publish it.
 In 2009, it finally saw the light of day.
 A fragmented novel concerned with ageing and the complexities of love, literary figures despaired that the man behind the classic Lolita should not have had his final wish honoured.